chenwardT/lol_stats/README.md

 `host    all     all     all     md5     # Accept connections from anywhere, using password auth`

+###Celery

+Celery is configured to use RabbitMQ's AMQP server:

+`apt-get install rabbitmq-server`

 ## Notes
 Python setup files (e.g., requirements.txt, MANIFEST.in, etc) should not be relied upon and are only included for readthedoc's virtualenv.